 Easier Access to New Opportunities

-Having access to the global marketplace allows companies to see opportunities that they otherwise won’t.
-This is especially true for emerging markets as companies can find a lot of gaps to fill there.
+Having access to the global marketplace allows companies to see opportunities that they otherwise would not.
+This is especially true for emerging markets as companies can find numerous gaps to fill.

 Entering the global markets also encourages further globalization.
-For example, once a US country expands its operations to France, expanding to the rest of Europe will be easier.
-The resources already in place in France could be leveraged to expand to nearby countries.
+For example, once a US company expands its operations to France, expanding to the rest of Europe will be become easier.
+This is because the resources already in place in France could be leveraged to expand to nearby countries.

 The Risks of the Global Marketplace

-Entering into the global marketplace also comes with a lot of risks.
+Entering into the global marketplace comes with many risks.
 Most of the risks are unique to the place that you are expanding to.
-However, particular areas of risk stay consistent during expansion.
+However, certain areas of risk stay consistent during expansion.
 Having a partner with prior experience in expansion can be a huge help in this regard.
 Here are a select few:

 Regulation and Legality